Thai17-dui/Screaming-Duck/README.md

 # Screaming-Duck
-an old remake of flappy bird.
+An old remake of flappy bird.
+Credit for Dong Nguyen.

 Special thanks to :